danielle-khost/micro-course/awk_intro.md

 Using awk:<br/>
 - Write a command to calculate that average of the third column of a tab-separated list and output it.
 - Subset a file to only include lines between certain coordinates
+- Extract FASTA information from a SAM file

 ### Advanced examples